 tupac's photographer is suing kendall and kylie

-Despite the sisters' hasty apology, the photographer of the original Tupac imagery isn't letting it go that easily.
+Despite the sisters' hasty apology for their misguided T-shirts, the photographer of the original Tupac imagery they used isn't letting it go that easily.

 This article was originally published by i-D Australia.

-When Kendall and Kylie produced a series of $125 t-shirts with images of themselves superimposed over some of the world's most beloved rappers, it understandably upset a lot of people.
-Family and friends of the embroiled musicians, including the mother of the late Notorious B.I.G., Voletta Wallace, were vocal in their outrage, prompting the Jenner sisters to post a hasty apology and pull the insensitive t-shirts from their stores.
+When Kendall and Kylie produced a series of $125 T-shirts with images of themselves superimposed over some of the world's most beloved rappers, it understandably upset a lot of people.
+Family and friends of the musicians, including the mother of the late Notorious B.I.G., Voletta Wallace, were vocal in their outrage, prompting the Jenner sisters to post a hasty apology and pull the insensitive T-shirts from their stores.

 Now however, the pair are being sued by the photographer who took the original images of Tupac used in their artwork.
 Mike Millar, a photographer for TMZ, alleges he never gave permission for his images to be used and is demanding receipt of any profits they made off the shirts.

-In the meantime, the controversial t-shirts have become the ironic inspiration for the Arcade Fire's new t-shirts, which feature the band's logo superimposed over a picture of Kendall's face.
-In their case, the band are donating won't profit from the sale of these satyrical garments, but instead donating the money to the Partners In Health organisation, a non-profit who work to improve the health of poor and marginalised people across the world.
+In the meantime, the controversial T-shirts have become the ironic inspiration for the Arcade Fire's new merch, which feature the band's logo superimposed over a picture of Kendall's face.
+The band are donating profits from the sale of these satirical garments to the Partners In Health organisation, a non-profit who work to improve the health of poor and marginalised people across the world.